 Estimation and inference for ERGMs are challenging, because the likelihood of the observed network is proportional to an intractable normalizing constant, that cannot be computed exactly, even in small networks.
 Therefore, exact Maximum Likelihood estimation (MLE) is infeasible.
 The usual estimation approach, the Markov Chain Monte Carlo MLE (MCMC-MLE), consists of simulating many networks using the model's conditional link probabilities and approximating the constant and the likelihood with Monte Carlo methods (Snijders, 2002; Koskinen, 2004; Chatterjee and Diaconis, 2013; Mele, 2017).
-Estimates of the MCMC-MLE converge almost surely to the MLE if the likelihoods are well-behaved (Geyer and Thompson, 1992).
-However, a recent literature has shown that MCMC-MLE may converge in exponential time, making estimation and approximation of the likelihood impractical or infeasible for a large class of ERGMs (Bhamidi et al., 2011; Chatterjee and Diaconis, 2013; Mele, 2017).
+Estimates of the MCMC-MLE converge almost surely to the MLE if the likelihoods are well-behaved (Gever and Thompson, 1992).
+However, a recent literature has shown that the simulation methods used to compute the MCMC-MLE may have exponential slow convergence, making estimation and approximation of the likelihood impractical or infeasible for a large class of ERGMs (Bhamidi et al., 2011; Chatterjee and Diaconis, 2013; Mele, 2017).
 An alternative is the Maximum Pseudo-likelihood estimator (MPLE), that finds the parameters that maximize the product of the conditional link probabilities of the model.
-While MPLE is simple and computationally fast, the properties of the estimator are not well understood, except in some special cases and when some regularity conditions are satisfied (Boucher and Mourifie, 2017; Besag, 1974).
-Several authors have shown that MPLE may give misleading estimates when the dependence among links is strong (Geyer and Thompson, 1992).
+While MPLE is simple and computationally fast, the properties of the estimator are not well understood, except in special cases, when some regularity conditions are satisfied (Boucher and Mourifie, 2017; Besag, 1974); in practice MPLE may give misleading estimates when the dependence among links is strong (Gever and Thompson, 1992).
 Furthermore, since the ERGMs are exponential families, networks with the same sufficient statistics will produce the same MLE, but may have different MPLE.